vinodkraman/Gender_Classifier/README.md

 ### Model Building
 To make use of the pre-trained VGG Face Descriptor for transfer learning, I first extract weights of the VGG Face Descriptor **without** the fully-connected classification layers into a .h5 file.
 This is performed just like above, except now using a modified `VGG_FACE_deploy.prototxt` file that discards the fully-connected classification layers.
-This modified `VGG_FACE_deploy.prototxt` file is included in the tarball as `VGG_FACE_deploy_truncated.prototxt`.
-With the weights extracted for the truncated model, we can rebuild its truncated architecture in Tensorflow using the high-level `tf.keras.Sequential ` module and simply load in the weights like in Task 1.
+With the weights extracted for the truncated model, we can rebuild its truncated architecture in Tensorflow using the high-level `tf.keras.Sequential ` module and simply load in the weights like in the first Task.
 This will serve as our base model/feature extractor for transfer learning.

 Once the convolution base model is created, I freeze its weights and stack a classification head on top.
 The classification head consists of a 2D Global Average Pooling, a 32-unit Fully-Connected layer, and the final prediction neuron.
 Dropout was also used after the 32-unit Fully-Connected layer to reduce overfitting.

- The complete code for building the base model and the overall model is included and well documented in the Google Collab linked above.

 ### Training
 Once the overall model architecture is complete, we compile it by calling